cloudmesh-community/fa18-523-66/project-report/report.md

-# Do I buy or sell? - Using Big Data to predict Stock Performance  :smiley:  fa18-523-66
+# Do I buy or sell? - Using Big Data to predict Stock Performance

 | Ritu Susan Sanjay
 | rssanjay@iu.edu